AndriiMoskvin/OneMobileSDK-onboarding-guide/README.md

 If AutoPlay mode is off, the user will have to tap the play button to start the playback process.
 Alternatively, you can programmatically do this by controlling the Player object.

 #### Showing thumbnails for videos <a name="t12"></a>
 By default, OMSDK does not show thumbnails embeded in videos but it has all the api for that.
-All network operations connected with fetching images should be handled by integrators.

-Here is a  simple example how to show thumbnails:
+Here is a  simple example how to show content thumbnails:

 <details>
 	<summary>iOS</summary>